The Importance of Sleep

 The recommended amounts of sleep vary depending on age.
 Keep in mind, according to this source, adolescents and older adults may face additional difficulties in falling and staying asleep.
-The table below features the recommended amounts from the American Academy of Sleep Medicine (AASM), adults over the age of 18 years old should sleep 7-8 hours a day.
+According to the American Academy of Sleep Medicine (AASM), adults over the age of 18 years old should sleep 7-8 hours a day.

 For those of you looking to improve the quality of your sleep, there are strategies that may be able to help.

 In the midst of the pandemic, the American Sleep Association suggests the following strategies to promote a more efficient sleep:

 "Take a warm bath: A warm bath may ease muscle soreness.
 It is also a nice way to relax before trying to sleep.

 Go to sleep a little earlier: Now is not the time to skimp on sleep.
 Try to get another hour or two of sleep each night.
 Also, if you need a nap during the day, take one.